 cinnamon animal crackers

 Adapted from The Good Cookie by Tish Boyle.
-The number of cookies this recipe will yield will depend on how the size of the cutter you use.
+The number of cookies this recipe will yield will depend on how thick you roll the dough and the size of the cutter you use.
 I got just shy of 100 small cookies.

 1-1/3 cups all-purpose flour

 1/4 teaspoon ground cinnamon

 1/4 teaspoon salt